theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > “ It        is a   long    tail    , certainly , ” said Alice , looking down      with wonder at the
 # .
 NPrSg/ISg VL D/P NPrSg/J NSg/V/J .
-J/R       . .
+R         . .
 V/J  NPr   .
 V       NSg/V/J/P P    NSg/V  P  D
 > Mouse’s tail    ; “ but     why   do     you call  it        sad     ? ” And she kept on  puzzling about it
 # N$      NSg/V/J . .
 NSg/C/P NSg/V NSg/VX IPl NSg/V NPrSg/ISg NSg/V/J . .
 V/C ISg V    J/P V        J/P   NPrSg/ISg
 > while     the Mouse was speaking , so        that    her   idea of the tale was something like